Pen y Fan

 The mountain and surrounding area are owned by the National Trust whose work parties attempt to combat the erosion caused by the popularity of this peak with walkers.
 The mountain is used by the military as part of the selection process of the UK's Special Forces personnel.
 Three soldiers who died after collapsing in the field in July 2013 were taking part in a test march called Point-to-Point while undergoing Special Air Service selection.

 Name

 The name Pen y Fan consists of the Welsh words pen ('top, head, peak, summit', etc.), y ('the') and fan, a mutated form of ban ('summit, crest, peak, beacon, hill, mountain', etc.).
 'The mountain's peak' or 'the top of the summit' are both possible translations.
 The noun ban, in its plural form bannau, is found in the Welsh name for the Brecon Beacons: Bannau Brycheiniog.

-In earlier times, Pen y Fan itself was sometimes called the '(Brecknock) Beacon'.
+In earlier times, Pen y Fan itself was sometimes called the '(Brecknock) Beacon' and the early modern English cartographer, John Speed, designated it as Monuchdenny.
 In the General View of the Agriculture of the County of Brecknock (1794), John Clark of Builth (steward to Viscount Hereford) refers to 'the VANN, or Brecknock Beacon, the undisputed sovereign of all the mountains in South Wales'.
 On the tithe map for Cantref parish (1839), the peak of Pen y Fan is called 'Beacon'.
 This usage is no longer current.